MonishaGowdaM/Python-Programming/README.md

 ### 28 .
 SUBSTRING (`substring.py`)

 Shows how to extract or check substrings within a string using slicing and built-in methods.

+### 29 .
+AGGREGRATE FUNCTION (`aggregrate.py`)

+Demonstrates aggregation, where one class contains a reference to another class and both can exist independently.

+### 30 .
+AGGREGATE AND COMPOSITION (`aggregate and composition.py`)

+Compares aggregation and composition, highlighting their differences and use cases in object-oriented programming.

+### 31 .
+ARRAYLIST (`arraylist.py`)

+Demonstrates Python lists (dynamic arrays) and common operations such as adding, removing, and accessing elements.

+### 32. COMPOSITION (`composition.py`)

+Demonstrates composition, where one class owns another class and its lifetime depends on the parent object.

+### 33. FILTER FUNCTION (`filterfunction.py`)

+Demonstrates the use of the filter() function to select elements that satisfy a given condition.

+### 34. LAMBDA FUNCTION (`lambdafunction.py`)

+Demonstrates lambda (anonymous) functions for writing short, inline functions.

+### 35. MAP FUNCTION ('mapfunction.py`)

+Demonstrates the use of the map() function to apply a function to every element in an iterable.

+### 36. MAP WITH LAMBDA (`mapwithlambda.py`)

+Demonstrates using map() with a lambda function to transform iterable elements efficiently.

 ## Requirements